gpang98/Challenge14_belly-button-challenge/README.md

 ### `app.js` Script
 1. `populateDropdown()`
-    - populate the dropdown based on the subject ID in the pre-defined id#selDataset
+    - populate the dropdown based on the subject ID in the pre-defined id#selDataset in the html file.

 2. `createBarChart()`
     - Create the bar chart: